vividos/RemotePhotoTool/Sourcecode.md

 ### CanonControl ###

 The CanonControl library is an encapsulation for the SDKs used in the main application.
-You can find all public header files in the `"export"` folder.
+You can find all public header files in the `"exports"` folder.
 All other files are only used inside the library.
-The library contains several files with the Edsdk, Cdsdk and Psrec prefix that implement the interfaces from the `"export"` folder.
+The library contains several files with the Edsdk, Cdsdk and Psrec prefix that implement the interfaces from the `"exports"` folder.
 The main starting point is the static function

     `Instance Instance::Get();`

 that returns the current instance of the library to access remote cameras.
 All further operations should be obvious from the public functions and classes.

 ### Main application ###